(Z52.8) Donor of other organs and tissues

 How does a doctor diagnose

-• Imaging studies such as x-rays, CT scans, or MRI scans
+• Imaging tests such as X-rays, CT scans, MRIs, or ultrasounds

 Treatment and Medical Assistance